 Since '08, just two players, former Oregon guard Casey Benson and Kent State's Jalen Avery, have recorded a single-season assist-to-turnover ratio that's higher than Morris' career average.

 Morris averaged just over 1.1 turnovers per game for his career while dishing out as many as 6.9 assists per game in a single season.
 It's certainly possible for a player to average fewer turnovers per game or more assists per game than Morris but it's unlikely someone can do both.

 157 career games played – David Lighty, Ohio State (2006-11)

 Since the start of the 1986 season, the single-season record for games played is 41.
-Kemba Walker, Shabazz Napier & Co. set the record after UConn won the Big East Tournament and NCAA tournament in 2011, then five Michigan players tied that mark last season after the Wolverines made the national championship game.
+Kemba Walker, Shabazz Napier & Co. set the record after UConn won the Big East Tournament and NCAA tournament in 2011, then five Michigan players tied that mark in 2018 after the Wolverines made the national championship game.
 However, 40 games is generally considered the most a team would play in a season.

 For a four-year player to break Lighty's record, it would essentially require him – at the very minimum – to play in all of his team's games every season, while his team makes the national championship game twice with two other Final Four appearances in a four-year span.

 Are dynasties possible?
 Of course.
 Is any program immune from upsets in March Madness?
 No.